lady-h-world/My_Garden/reading_pages/Penitent_Arch/ts6.md

 ### Granger Causality

-When exploring the relationship between variables in a multivariate time series, we also want to know whether one variable can forecast or influence another variable.
+When exploring the relationship between variables in a multivariate time series, we also want to know <b>whether one variable can forecast or influence another variable</b>.
 Granger causality is used for this type of analysis.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/notes/granger_causality_not_causality.png" width="766" height="79" />
 </p>

-Although granger causality is not causality, sometimes we still use it to generate "assumed causality", meaning, if variable A granger causes variable B and variable B does not granger cause variable A, then we assume variable A causes variable B.
+Although Granger Causality does not imply true causation, it is often used to infer "assumed causality".
+For example, if variable A Granger-causes variable B, but variable B does not Granger-cause variable A, we might assume that variable A causes variable B.

 Let's understand details through the code.

 Before applying granger causality, Lady H. suggests to do some data preprocessing:
-* Remove highly correlated variables, to reduce unnecessary calculation.
-Because if a variable can forecast another variable or can be forecasted by another variable, then its highly correlated variable can have similar effect.
+* <b>Remove highly correlated variables</b> to minimize unnecessary calculations.
+If one variable can forecast another or be forecasted by it, then any highly correlated variables are likely to have similar effects.
-* Make the multivariate time series stationary. <i>This was already done in previous stationary analysis step.</i>
+* <b>Ensure the multivariate time series is stationary.</b> <i>This was already done in previous stationary analysis step.</i>

 Here's the code Lady H. often uses to remove higher correlated columns.
 <p align="left">